bentheiii/envolved/docs/cookbook.rst

         'y': inferred_env_var(type=string, default='hello'),
     })

-    # this will result in a namespace that fills `x` and `y` with the values of `FOO_X` and `FOO_Y` respectively
+    # this will result in a namespace that fills `x` and `y` with the values of `FOO_X`
+    # and `FOO_Y` respectively

-Note a sticking point here, he have to specify not only the type of the inferred env var, but also the default value.
+Note a sticking point here, we have to specify not only the type of the inferred env var, but also the default value.

 .. code-block::

     from envolved import ...

     my_schema_ev = env_var('FOO_', type=SimpleNamespace, args={